Chia-Network/chialisp-web/docs/deeper_into_clvm.md

 FAIL: clvm raise (0x7374696c6c206265696e67206576616c7561746564)
 ```

-This is because ChiaLisp evaluates both of the leaves even though it will only follow the path of one.
+This is because Chialisp evaluates both of the leaves even though it will only follow the path of one.

 To get around this we can use the following design pattern to replace (i A B C).